Last Modified October 19, 2015

 Hedgerows play an important role on farms as they help prevent soil erosion and water run-off, provide shelter, control livestock and protect crops from the wind.
 They also provide an important habitat for wildlife and are often seen as defining the character of the English landscape.

-This page does not offer information about high hedges - if you require information about a high hedge in a domestic garden, please see our High Hedges page.
+This page refers to rural hedges - if you require information about a high hedge in a domestic garden, please see our High Hedges page.

 Protection of hedgerows